This is a copy of the university's official Electronic File Sharing policy, accessible here.

 University Procedures and Sanctions for Illegal File Sharing

-The Office of Computer Information Services (OCIS) will disable computer network access if a computer appears to be connecting to multiple other computers or exhibiting other properties that violate the University’s network usage policy.
+The Office of Inforamtion Technology (IT) will disable computer network access if a computer appears to be connecting to multiple other computers or exhibiting other properties that violate the University’s network usage policy.
 When a port is disabled, the registered owner of that computer will be notified that the computer could potentially be compromised, and will be offered contact information to assist in cleaning/repairing the software on that computer.
 Once the problem has been rectified, the computer will be allowed back on the network.
 Kean University does not support or tolerate in any way the illegal and/or unauthorized downloading or sharing of copyrighted material and this is an explicit violation of University policy and United States copyright laws.

 When notifications of copyright violations are received from recognized groups, such as the Recording Industry Association of America (RIAA), the registered owner of the computer will be notified.
 Access to the network will be removed for 14 days.
 After 14 days, if the offending material has been removed, the computer will be allowed back on the network.
 The appeal process is through the Office of the Vice President for Student Affairs.